mauricelambert/CyberTalk/README.md

  - Use Single Sign-On (SSO) to limit the number of passwords employees need to remember.
  - Limit mandatory password changes, but enforce strong password policies to maintain security.
+ - Create an email rule to move all messages from your internal domain to a specific folder, so spoofed emails from look-alike domains are easier to spot.

 ## Bonus